47dhiraj/47dhiraj/README.md

-- 👋 Hi, I’m @47dhiraj
+- 👋 Hi, I’m Dhiraj Kafle / @47dhiraj
 - 👀 I’m interested in Data Analysis and the Science behind it.
-- 🌱 I’m currently learning Data Science.
+- 🌱 I’m currently learning Data Analysis.
 - 📫 How to reach me: https://www.linkedin.com/in/dhiraj-kafle-4a19781a3/  https://www.facebook.com/dhirajkafle553

 <!---